 Would A Fractora Skin Treatment Work For Me?

-Fractora isn’t as aggressive as fractional laser skin treatments, so if you need extensive renewal of your epidermis, Fractora may not deliver strong enough results.
+Fractora isn’t as aggressive as fractional laser skin treatments, so if you need aggressive resurfacing, Fractora may not deliver strong enough results in one treatment.
 However, the downtime isn’t the same, and using RF energy doesn’t cause issues with hyperpigmentation in the same way that fractional lasers do.
 Because of that, Fractora is a better option for patients with darker skin types.
-Also, because Fractora isn’t as aggressive it can be used on more sensitive areas such as the eyelids and around the mouth.
+Also, because Fractora isn’t as aggressive it can be used on more sensitive areas and can be done more than once.
+In general, only 1 to 2 treatments are required.

 How Does Fractora Work?